Avoid Work At Home Scams

-This page provides you with information you need to know to protect yourself against scams including common scams to avoid, how to evaluate work-at-home opportunities and consume protection resources.
-Be sure to check the Scam Alerts for recent scam news.
+This page provides you with information you need to know to protect yourself against scams including common scams to avoid, how to evaluate work-at-home opportunities and consumer protection resources.
+Be sure to check the Scam Alerts category for recent scam news.

 - Avoid any company that doesn’t have a street address (not P.O.
 Box) and phone number.

-- Envelope stuffing and assembly work….stay away from it.
+- Envelope stuffing and assembly work….stay away from them and the rest of the stuff in the list in the box to the right.
 I haven’t run into anyone yet who hasn’t lost money on these.

 - The same rule applies to website URLs.
-Any websites listed at free hosting sites such as Angelfire, Geocities, and Freeyellow, should be carefully investigated.
+Any websites listed at free hosting sites should be carefully investigated.
 Any company that can’t afford its own website with domain name can’t afford to hire you!

-- Avoid the hype and look for the meat.
-Many programs rely on copywriting to create excitement and that feeling of “This is it”.
+- Avoid the hype and look for the meat of the work.
+Many programs rely on copywriting to create excitement and that feeling of “This is it…the work-at-home answer I’ve been looking for!”
 However, you need to look behind the hype for the actual details of the program such as what does it involve?
+If you get to the end of an offer and don’t know what’s involved, skip it.
+A legitimate job will be clear about the title and duties.
+Legitimate business ops will be clear on the product and service, and opportunity.

-- 12. Watch out for Home Business Associations and Home Business Seminars.
+- Watch out for Home Business Associations and Home Business Seminars in hotels.
 Many have been investigated by the Federal Trade Commission mostly for misrepresenting earning potentials to consumers.
 That’s enough to keep me away.

 First, consider the above information before doing anything.
 If you think you might have a viable opportunity, do the following: